 It was announced on 7 June 2023 that the Scottish Deposit Return Scheme (DRS) will be delayed again until October 2025, the expected launch date for the rest of the UK nations.
 The latest delay is at least partly due to the UK parliament’s decision on 27 May 2023 to grant Scotland an exemption from the Internal Markets Act (IMA), on the provision glass bottles are excluded from the scheme.
 It is unclear yet if Scotland will exclude glass when the scheme does eventually go live.
 Other details of the Scottish DRS explained below may also be subject to change, but will be updated when confirmed.

 When the DRS is live, consumers will pay a flat rate deposit of 20p on every single-use drink container between 100ml and 3L that are made of:

 Glass (note that since 7 June 2023 glass is now unconfirmed as a material)

 On 20 April 2023 the Scottish Circular Economy minister announced that drinks containers under 100ml will be excluded, removing miniatures and other small containers from the scheme.
 Previously it was communicated that containers from 50ml would be included, but that is no longer the case.

-Specifically, to be defined as a ‘scheme article’, containers sold on or after 1 March 2024 should additionally be produced with the intention of being sold in Scotland, be ‘mostly made’ from the above materials, and be sealed.
+Specifically, to be defined as a ‘scheme article’, containers sold on or after the go-live date should additionally be produced with the intention of being sold in Scotland, be ‘mostly made’ from the above materials, and be sealed.
 This means a pouch would not be in scope of the Scottish DRS, but a plastic bottle with a lid/ring seal/outer plastic wrap would be, as these don’t form a large proportion of the packaging.

 Additionally, items such as takeaway coffee cups will not be considered a scheme article as they are not sealed in a watertight and airtight way at the point of sale or before consumption.